framboise-pi/MyPi-GrowBox/README.md

 - separate .php pages/codes
 - add raspberry system ressources dashboard
 - button or movement detection, to mark watering
+- from file to MySQL and then
+- - dynamic possibilities like adding new sensor/new label
+- -

 # favico
 https://gauger.io/fonticon/ to create favicon.ico with FontAwesome